 - IX.
 Bespoke Assemblage

 - XIII.
 Nibbage

-There are also two sets that currently exists somewhere in between my main collection and my “loaner/starter/other” pens.
-I will also discuss them and how these two “motley crews” came about.
+There is also a set that currently exists somewhere in between my main collection and my “loaner/starter/other” pens.
+I will also discuss it and this “motley crew” came about.

 There is also my small gathering of “vintage” pens that I’ll discuss.